 Peoria is a larger medium-sized city located in the state of Illinois.
-With a population of 115,070 people and 34 constituent neighborhoods, Peoria is the seventh largest community in Illinois.
+With a population of 113,150 people and 34 constituent neighborhoods, Peoria is the eighth largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Peoria is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Peoria is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Peoria who work in office and administrative support (12.27%), sales jobs (11.11%), and management occupations (8.84%).
+Peoria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Peoria is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Peoria who work in office and administrative support (10.16%), sales jobs (9.82%), and healthcare (9.29%).

 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Peoria is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.